 What are these tired and cliched stereotypes?
 Think of the words that were once used instead of autism: Little Professor’s Syndrome and Engineer’s Disease.
-If you had a creative mind that could accept things outside of rigid patterns, you must not be autistic.
-You couldn’t be autistic if you weren’t a mathematical genius, musical savant, or walking Rosetta Stone.
-If you cared about other people and had empathy, you must not be autistic.
+If you had a creative mind that could accept things outside of rigid patterns, you must not be Autistic.
+You couldn’t be Autistic if you weren’t a mathematical genius, musical savant, or walking Rosetta Stone.
+If you cared about other people and had empathy, you must not be Autistic.

 We aren’t a collection of quirks, stims, and sensitivities.
 We are real people with problems, like everyone else.
 We deal with our problems in vastly different ways, just like everyone else.
 We can be creative, compassionate, socially aware, extroverted, gregarious, introverted, detail-oriented, and unaware of the emotional needs of others.
 We can be every sexual orientation and gender identity and can belong to any culture or race.
 For your information, none of what I just said is meant to be read in that scary voice used in the crappy Autism Speaks commercial made several years ago, called I Am Autism.
 It isn’t meant to scare anyone or sound like a threat.

 Now that I’m older, I understand why my Auntie made Cousin A and B seem like they have superpowers.
 She was focusing on the positive.
 I do it all the time.
-You’ll rarely catch me talking about my real-life struggles being autistic.
+You’ll rarely catch me talking about my real-life struggles of being Autistic.
 Some people would call this whitewashing my life.
 As far as I’m concerned, there’s enough negative and defeatist material in the world about autism.